msv-lab/angelix/README.md

         ...
     ]

-_oracle_ - an executable that takes test identifier as the only argument and terminates with `0` exit code if and only if the corresponding test passes.
+_oracle_ - an executable that takes test identifier as the only argument and terminates with `0` exit code if and only if the corresponding test passes. _oracle_ is run from the root of a copy of source code directory, therefore all paths used in _oracle_ must be relative to the root of the source tree.

 Angelix dumps output values for each test case.
 Extracted information is stored in dump files: